 Prebiotics are sources of non-digestible, soluble fiber that serve as food for the probiotics or "good" bugs in the large intestine,

 keeping them healthy.
-Prebiotics promote good bacteria and builds natural defenses thereby maximizing performance.
+Prebiotics promote good bacteria and help build natural defense/supports a healthy immune system.

 Probiotics are live microorganisms fed to promote healthy digestive and immune function.
 When these "good" bugs